Everything you need to know about elk ivories.

 How to remove elk ivories

 Here is the tricky part.
-Many hunters down their elk in extremely remote areas, and your first and only thought may be packing your animal out of the woods.
+Many hunters down their elk in extremely remote areas of the North American wilderness.
+Your first and only thought may be packing your animal out of the woods.
+Especially if you're in a heavily wooded and high terrain state like Colorado.
 It's easy to forget about those two special teeth hidden in the upper jaw.

 Most hunters agree, getting the ivories out is no easy feat.
 They're dug in well and it takes a lot of cutting with a knife to get them free.
 I noticed that many jewelers have put wording on their website advising hunters to NOT use pliers when trying to get the ivories free.
 We get it, it's tempting to want to do so, and probably easier.
 But you could end up scratching or otherwise damaging the ivories and then they have no value to anyone other than yourself.

-But we found that one of our favorite hunting YouTube channels, Hushin, demonstrated another way to extract elk ivory without a lot of fuss and muss.
+But we found that one of our favorite hunting YouTube channels, Hushin, demonstrated another way to extract this yellow gold without a lot of fuss and muss.
 Just watch the video above where Eric uses a block and a hammer to quickly extract the ivories from the jaw of a bull he shot a few days prior.
 It looks like the head has dried out a bit, which should have made the task more difficult, but he easily gets those ivories out.

 Why you should keep your elk ivories